orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   new projects or packages with high reported vulnerabilities.
 * Daemons need to be run as non-root user.
-* For web apps that require user login, the ssl USE flag should be made available and implemented properly if the project does document it.
+* For web apps that require user login, the ssl USE flag should be made available and implemented properly if the project does not document it.

 # Ebuild organization